 In November, 1988 three white supremacist skinheads brutally murdered a 28 year-old Ethiopian immigrant named Mulugeta Seraw in Portland, Oregon, my hometown at the time.
 The murderers, members of a political gang called Eastside White Pride, included an 18 year-old former high school homecoming king, and a local musician who’d become a minor cultural celebrity in Portland’s alternative music scene.
-These men defied the prevailing stereotype of racist white vigilantes as under-educated, downwardly mobile, and socially marginal, and exposed that stereotype as a lie.
+These men defied the prevailing stereotype of racist white vigilantes as under-educated, downwardly mobile, and socially marginal, and exposed it as a lie.
 Turns out that politically organized white supremacists, even the overtly violent variety, come from all classes and always have since the 1865 founding of the Ku Klux Klan.
 In fact, the cross-class nature of the violent wing of the far-right is critical to their enduring power and influence.

 With a less seasoned and tested version of that analysis in mind, I become a key volunteer of a group called the Coalition for Human Dignity that was building opposition to vigilante white supremacy and white nationalism, and the Christian Right.
 By 1990, I was the Coalition’s first paid staff person.